 - Execution of the Funding Agreement.

-Applications that meet the threshold criteria will then be evaluated and scored based on the criteria listed below.
-Projects will be funded in their rank order, starting with the highest and working down the list as far as available funding will permit.
-The Finance Committee may recommend full, partial or no funding for each project.
+Applications that meet the project criteria threshold will then be evaluated and scored based on the criteria listed below.
+The Community Support Grants Committee may recommend full, partial or no funding for each project.
 Thus, the lowest ranked project could receive full funding while the highest ranked project could receive only a portion of its request.
-A maximum of 100 points can be awarded.

-- Marketing (10 Points) How will the proposed project be marketed and how will that marketing be coordinated with other community marketing?
+- (5 Points) Outreach: How will the proposed project be promoted and how will other community marketing outlets be used?

 - (5 Points) Project Scope: Is the project plan clearly defined with a reasonable timeline?

 City staff will notify applicants that are awarded a grant.
 Funding is not final until the Funding Agreement is signed.

 Two copies of the Funding Agreement will be sent to each applicant along with the Project Summary Report and the Final Project Report/Request for Funds forms.
 This Agreement must be signed and submitted along with all required insurance certificates.
 The City will not process an Agreement that does not meet basic insurance requirements.

 A fully executed contract will be returned to your organization after signed by the Mayor.
 Within 60 days of the end of your project, you will be required to complete and return the Project Summary Report and the Final Budget Report/Request for Funds forms.

 Contract: Each project selected for funding will be required to enter into a contractual agreement with the City.
 The contract will cover such areas as definition of the project goals, definition of eligible costs, specification of payment procedures, limits of City liability, and other usual and customary requirements.
 Any expenses incurred prior to the signing of the contract are a risk the grantee takes upon themselves.
 The City of Mukilteo cannot be held liable for expenses incurred prior to the signing of the contract.